 The Firefighters' Pension (Wales) Scheme (Amendment) Order 2014 came into force on 31 December 2014 with an effective date of 1 July 2013.
 The Order included an amendment to the pension regulations which introduced new powers for the Authority to make certain temporary allowances and emoluments pensionable under an Additional Pension Benefit (APB) arrangement.

 During November 2017 it became apparent that Welsh Fire and Rescue Services had not implemented the Order and temporary allowances had been treated in accordance with previous regulations.
-On 11 December 2017 the Authority approved a report to implement the requirements of the Order, consultation is ongoing with the appropriate representative bodies on the proposed implementation date and retrospective application of the policy where appropriate.
+On 11 December 2017 the Authority approved a report to implement the requirements of the Order and consultation was undertaken with the appropriate representative bodies on the implementation date and retrospective application of the policy.
 As a consequence of the delays in implementing the Order a small number of retirees have received pension settlements which are not in accordance with the relevant regulations.
-Whilst the Authority is satisfied that the amounts are not material, work is currently in progress to address any residual issues around the legality and funding of these payments and to agree any remedial actions necessary.
+However, at its meeting on 10 December 2018 the Authority approved proposals considered appropriate as a resolution of this matter, taking into account legal opinion and following discussion and meetings with the Welsh Government, the other two Welsh Fire and Rescue Services in Wales and Wales Audit Office, the Authority has determined that the amounts are not material, remedial action has been undertaken and the exercise is now concluded.